 When you’re dealing with a freelancing job site, you’ll need to use their portfolio system, on your web site you’re the one to create it.

 Sliders, separate articles, photo galleries.
 The sky is the limit.
-The best way is getting the client through your interpersonal skills.
+The best way is to get the client through your interpersonal skills.

 2. One place to showcase all your work